GoldenEye10/WebhookTest/README.md

 DB_PASSWORD=your-database-password
 DB_PORT=5432

+PORT= ....(8000 or any port you want it to run)

 Step 5: Start the Application

 Run the following command to start the application: npm start

-The application will listen for incoming webhooks on port 3004 or the port specified in your environment variables.
+The application will listen for incoming webhooks on port specified in PORT of .env file